PlasmaDrifter/Emulator-Web-Catelog/README.md

 **ROM Cat** is a fast, lightweight catalog and launcher for your retro and modern ROM collection.
 It can be run in two primary ways:

 - **Standalone Desktop Application**: Download the pre-packaged app to run ROM Cat as a dedicated, self-contained desktop window with native desktop integration (Wayland and X11 app icon and launcher support)—no Python setup or terminal commands required.
-- **Always-Ready Web Service**: Run ROM Cat as a persistent background service (or local web server) accessible in your web browser (`http://localhost:8420`) and across your home network, ready to launch games instantly whenever your system boots.
+- **Always-Ready Web Service**: Run ROM Cat as a persistent background service (or local web server) accessible in your web browser (`http://localhost:8420`) ready to launch games instantly whenever your system boots.

 ROM Cat provides an interactive dashboard with automated cover art scraping, system filtering, instant search, favorites tracking, one-click game launching into your local desktop emulators (Flatpak, AppImage, or native binaries), and customizable themes.